-Danielle Henderson writes about film, television, and pop culture through the lens of race, gender, and class.
-She is a freelance writer, and a former editor and staff writer for Rookie.
+Danielle Henderson is a TV writer (Maniac, Divorce, Difficult People), freelance writer, and a former editor and staff writer for Rookie.
 A book based on her popular website, Feminist Ryan Gosling, was released by Running Press in August 2012; you can still buy it, and you probably should.
 Her memoir, The Ugly Cry, will be published in 2018.

 Danielle grew up in Warwick, New York, a town ensconced in beautiful fall foliage, rolling farms, festivals dedicated to fruit–and mild class warfare and explicit racism that was never openly discussed or acknowledged.
 She was absolutely shaped by these factors, as well as the town's blessedly close proximity to Manhattan, the city where she came of age.
 Instead of doing drugs or drinking, Danielle taught herself how to read a bus schedule and skipped many days of school in an effort to mitigate her desire to live in a more temperate place with the reality that she would be stuck in Warwick for quite some time.
 As a result, she has sat through more live tapings of The Late Show with Conan O'Brien than any earth science or chemistry class, a retrospectively wise choice.

 In the past 20 years she has parked her full, wild life in Alaska, California, New York City, Boston, England, Rhode Island, and Seattle.
 She once drove from New York to Alaska by herself, and has survived a bear chase, four Alaskan winters, junior high school, working in a convent, Aquanet hairspray, acid wash jeans, and the entirety of the Mets' 1987 season.
 Elle parle un peu de français, but mostly ordering food and the type of colloquial cursing you would use on the Metro, like hoping your dick falls off or a vulture eats your eyes.